 Hernando de Soto, rich from Conquest in Peru, was the first European to explore inland North America.
 He sought a northern passage to trade Spain's New World Gold with China, the finest market in the world.
 His 1,500 people were the first to describe this "Island of Florida."
 They followed trails which became our highways, describing Native Americans

 Cabeza de Vaca documented America's Southern States (map above right) just prior to DeSoto's and Francisco de Coronado's Conquests.
 "Vaca gave them to understand that it was the richest land in the world."
 DeSoto's army would follow parts of Vaca's Florida trail confirming Vaca's landmark observations.
 Coronado would retreat disappointed after two years of searching five western states.

-DeSoto landed his army in Florida in June, 1539.
+DeSoto landed his army in Florida on June 1, 1539.
 In 1540 they circled thru Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
-They lost their spoils in battle nearing Mobile (flames on map above right), so DeSoto led them north, into Tennessee, away from his ships to prevent their escape with any bad news that winter.
+They lost their spoils in battle nearing that bay (flames on map above), so DeSoto led them north, into Tennessee, away from his ships to prevent any bad news from reaching potential settlers.

 At springtime, 1541, they continued north thru Kentucky and crossed the Great Ohio River into Indiana, scouts explored northward to Chicago.
 Not finding a northern sea there, but a tideless Lake Michigan instead, DeSoto turned his army southwest thru Southern Illinois, still searching for a passage to China.

-When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for Vaca's legendary riches.
+When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for legendary riches.

 Finding no gold, his army marched south and spent that winter in Arkansas.
 DeSoto, cut off by spring floods in 1542, died of anguish.
 His army fled west toward Mexico, Spain's nearest outpost.
 They passed thru Louisiana and Texas, scouts as far as San Antonio.
 Not finding enough food or water to proceed, they backtracked to Arkansas.